Hobby Greenhouses: Heating & Cooling

-Most plants are warm or cool-crop plants, and it is difficult to have two separate areas for warm and cool temperature requirements in a small greenhouse.
+It is difficult to have two separate areas for warm and cool temperature requirements for specific crop needs in a small greenhouse.
 But all plants grow better when the night-time temperature is 10 degrees Fahrenheit lower than the day-time temperature.

 Greenhouses collect solar heat, and on sunny, winter days when the temperature outside is 20 degrees, the temperature inside the greenhouse can reach 65 degrees and above.